overfullstack/overfullstack.github.io/src/pages/articles/2020-03-06---top-with-ad-hoc-polymorphism/index.md

 This leads to scrum teams duplicating the same logic in all the services.
 Also, a service may be migrated, E.g. from `Spring-MVC` to `Spring-WebFlux` to scale better for increasing traffic, it needs to be entirely rewritten.

-Let’s see (with a working POC) how to make such common logic reusable/sharable, turning the Monomorphic code into Polymorphic templates, which enables scrum teams to share well-tested small and large features across their services.
+Let’s see (with a working POC) how to make such common logic reusable/sharable, turning the Monomorphic code into Polymorphic templates, which enables scrum teams to share well-tested small & large features across their services.

 ## Monomorphic to Polymorphic[$_{[8]}$](https://arrow-kt.io/docs/fx/polymorphism/)